TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/02.tests/readme.md

 4. Click on the "Submit post" button.
 5. Verify that a successful message is displayed and the page is redirected to the "All Discussions" page.

-**Expected Result:** "The system must create a discussion, provide a suitable success message, and return to the "All Discussions" page."
+**Expected Result:** "The system must create Text Post, provide a suitable success message, and return to the "All Discussions" page."